 Philippine Department of Mines and Energy?

-by Fernando Penarroyo - August 30, 2022
+By: Fernando Penarroyo August 30, 2022

 Every time there is a change in administration, the mineral industry always anticipate with bated breath the identity of the Department of Environment and Natural Resources (“DENR”) secretary.
 The presidential appointee is scrutinized whether he or she is either sympathetic to the mining industry or a staunch environmental advocate.
 This can be attributed to the ambiguous nature and function of the DENR.
 Under the present setup of the DENR, it is mandated to promote investments in the minerals industry through the Mines and Geosciences Bureau and at the same time, enforce national environmental laws through the Environmental Management Bureau.
 In many jurisdictions, the environment protection agency is totally independent from the administrative body regulating extractive industries.
 Perhaps it is now high time for Philippine legislators to remove the mining regulation function from the DENR and attach it to a super regulatory body called the Department of Mines and Energy.